Lilhxr/ADBS_2022/README.md

        tableName = tableName + " " + tableOrder[i] // create potential joint table
        expMap.put(tableName, emptyList)
 ```

-Method `putExp(ComparisonOperator operator)` is to put the expression into the corresponded Expression List in `expMap`.
-The `operator` has left part and right part.
-If the left part and right part are both involves tables, then it is a join condition.
-Concatenate two table name as a join table name, traverse the `expMap` 's key set from begin to end (key set is in order), if find a key that contains the join table name (such as `"T1 T2 T3"` contains `"T2 T3"`), break the loop and add the expression into the corresponded list in `expMap`.
-Since `expMap` is a ordered `LinkedHashMap`, the situation that the expression for `T1 T2` is wrongly added into the list which corresponds to `"T1 T2 T3"` will not happen.
-If only one of left part and right part involves table, this is a single table filter condition, directly put the expression into the corresponding list.
-If the expression is numeric expression such as `1=2`, put it into the numeric list.

-All `visit`  methods that involve subclasses of `ComparisonOperator` are overridden.  when these methods are called, `putExp` will be called too, and put the expression to the proper list in `expMap`.

-The `getExpression` method will use this visitor to traverse `Expression` `exp`.
-After traverse the `exp`, subexpression will be put into the `expMap`. `getExpression` will integrate the expressions that correspond to one same table together, and put them into a `HashMap<String, Expression>` `hashMap` to return.

 #### 2. Join Operation